Yoav666s/dnd-wiki/collections/_rules/ability_scores.md

 title: "Ability Scores"
 index: "ability-scores"
 permalink: /rules/ability-scores/
-excerpt: "Each of a creature’s abilities has a score, a number that defines the magnitude of that ability.
-An ability score is not just a measure of innate capabilities, but also encompasses a creature’s training and competence in activities related to that ability."
+excerpt: "Each of a creature's abilities has a score, a number that defines the magnitude of that ability.
+An ability score is not just a measure of innate capabilities, but also encompasses a creature's training and competence in activities related to that ability."
 source: "Basic Rules"
 part: 2
 chapter: 7
 ---

-Six abilities provide a quick description of every creature’s physical and mental characteristics:
+Six abilities provide a quick description of every creature's physical and mental characteristics:

 - **[[Strength]]**, measuring physical power
 - **[[Dexterity]]**, measuring agility